ithaka/PEP/docs/students.md

 *American Journal of Nursing peer review process.*

 #### Content
 By examining the content, you can determine an article’s suitability for scholarly research.
 Remember to look not only for relevant topical information, but also signs of scholarship.
-Here are some questions to consider:
+Here are some questions to consider:<br />
-* **Audience**: is the work intended for other scholars or experts in the field?
-Does it use discipline-specific terminology?
+**Audience**: is the work intended for other scholars or experts in the field?
+Does it use discipline-specific terminology?<br />
-* **Intent**: why is the author publishing the article?
-Is it a report, a case study, or an in-depth analysis of a specific topic?
+**Intent**: why is the author publishing the article?
+Is it a report, a case study, or an in-depth analysis of a specific topic?<br />
-* **Level**: does the article assume some basic knowledge on the readers’ part?
-Is it written for peers, or to introduce the topic to laypersons?
+**Level**: does the article assume some basic knowledge on the readers’ part?
+Is it written for peers, or to introduce the topic to laypersons?<br />
-* **Style**: Are there illustrations, charts, and tables?
-If so, are they relevant to the content or are they “eye candy” meant to attract readers?
+**Style**: Are there illustrations, charts, and tables?
+If so, are they relevant to the content or are they “eye candy” meant to attract readers?<br />
-* **Tone**: is it written using a professional tone and an academic style, or is it colloquial and casual, which is a sign it’s not scholarly?
+**Tone**: is it written using a professional tone and an academic style, or is it colloquial and casual, which is a sign it’s not scholarly?<br />

-This excerpt from The Elementary School Journal, provides information on the source’s credibility.
+This excerpt from *The Elementary School Journal*, provides information on the source’s credibility.
 As a researcher, knowing that the article is credible is just as important as finding out what it has to say about high-stakes testing.
-The title of the journal, The Elementary School Journal, doesn’t tell us much about the level of content—but the subtitle of the article, “A Framework for Equitable Learning Opportunities,” gives us a clue that this article is aimed at readers with some knowledge in the field, not at the general public.
+The title of the journal, *The Elementary School Journal*, doesn’t tell us much about the level of content—but the subtitle of the article, “A Framework for Equitable Learning Opportunities,” gives us a clue that this article is aimed at readers with some knowledge in the field, not at the general public.
 The article is presented in plain text, without any illustrations.
 These are all good indicators of a credible scholarly source.

 ![Elementary School Journal](img/ElemSchoolJournal.png)